High Cardinality Variable in Predictive Modeling

 What was mentioned in the beginning in respects to destroying the information in the input variable, implies that the resultant grouping have the same rates across groups (in a binary variable input).

 Should we always reduce the cardinality?
 It depends, two tests on a simple data are not enough to extrapolate all cases.
-Hopefully it will be a good kick-off for the reader to start doing her-his own optimizations.
+Hopefully it will be a good kick-off for the reader to start doing her-his own optimizations when they consider relevant for the project.

 - Following link contains many different accuracy results based on different treatments for categorical variable: Beyond One-Hot: an exploration of categorical variables.